jfikar/xhpl-aarch64/README.md

 #### Raspberry Pi 4

 Uses the aluminium Armor Case with Dual Fan.
 To achieve 1.8GHz on newer boards, you need `arm_boost=1` in `/boot/config.txt`.
 You can also specify `hdmi_enable_4kp60=1`, which increases the core frequency from 500MHz to 550MHz.
 The thermal throtling can be checked by `vcgencmd get_throttled`.
 The CPU temperature was under 62C and the thermal throttling was not reached.
+The fastest result on all cores was reached BLIS using `BLIS_JC_NT=2 BLIS_IC_NT=1 BLIS_JR_NT=1 BLIS_IR_NT=2`.

 #### Odroid-HC4